chudeemeke/wow-system/README.md

-# WoW System v5.0.0
+# WoW System v5.0.1

 **Ways of Working Enforcement for Claude Code**

 Production-grade safety and behavior enforcement system that integrates with Claude Code to prevent dangerous operations, enforce best practices, and track quality metrics.
+Now with real-time frustration detection, secure email alerts, and automated credential security.

 ---